In this article

 What is organic social media?

 Organic social media is any free content you post or reshare to your audience via your social media channels.
 Organic posts can be related to the products you’re selling and reveal your “why.”
-Organic social is a great platform to show what your company aligns itself with in terms of humor, social causes, physical aesthetic, and philosophy.
+Organic social is a great platform to show what your company aligns itself with in terms of humor, social causes, physical aesthetics, and philosophy.

 The investment in organic social media is simply the time and effort to create and push out the content.
 Social media started as a channel to connect friends and share slices of life.
 Brands jumping into social platforms should use them with their original intent in mind.
 The main aim of organic content isn’t overt promotion; it’s sharing who you are and your life updates.
 Social platforms let people and brands show off all the interesting and mundane facets of themselves so that people know you better.
 In doing so, organic is a great channel to raise brand awareness.